 How does the Conjoint.ly Claims Test decide on claims to show for diagnostics/association questions?

-To allow for robust read on an aggregate level, our Claims Test is set to show the diagnostic questions randomly.
-That said, we do have an adaptive setting that prioritises winning claims (but not on top 5 only).
+To ensure that your study is robust, Conjoint.ly Claims Test is set to show the diagnostic questions randomly.
+That said, there is the adaptive setting that prioritises winning claims (but not on top 5 only) while maintaining the robustness.

-We would not recommend showing associations/diagnostics to only the top claims of each respondent as it will introduce bias to the study because:
+It is not recommended to show associations or diagnostics to only the top claims of each respondent as it will introduce bias to the study:

-- We are more likely to get high ratings (largely 5/5) for these metrics because consumers are more likely to give higher ratings about claims that they like more (preference is correlated to diagnostic metrics).
+- You are more likely to get high ratings (largely 5/5) for these metrics because consumers are more likely to give higher ratings for claims that they like more (i.e. preference is correlated to diagnostic metrics).

-- It is also very likely that the middle / less preferred claims will not be shown to enough respondents.
+- It is also likely that the middle or less preferred claims will not be shown to enough respondents.
 Hence, they will have wider confidence intervals.